 Dental filling materials are in two forms: direct filling and indirect filling.
 Direct filling materials are directly applied to the restorative area, but indirect filling materials are fabricated in the laboratory before application.

-The growing market of tooth-colored or white filling materials has given rise to alternative filling materials other than amalgam fillings.
+The growing market for tooth-colored or white filling materials has given rise to alternative filling materials other than amalgam fillings.
 The beauty of the restored teeth is amazing with these fillings.
-Newer changes in order to adapt to the wear resistance and corrosion resistance factors are improving for these white filling materials.
-These are common dental filling materials (direct fillings).
-See the post here for complete information on these restorative materials:
+Newer changes in order to adapt to the wear resistance and corrosion resistance factors are improving for the white filling materials.
+These are common white filling materials :

 - Composite resin